matrix-org/matrix-spec-proposals/proposals/2444-peeking-over-federation-peek-api.md

    there are multiple subscriptions active, each filtering out different event types.
 In the meantime, implementers can use a hard-coded constant.

+## Future extensions

+These features are explicitly descoped for the purposes of this MSC.

+ * It may be useful to allow peeking servers to "filter" the events to be returned - for example, if you only care about particular events, or particular servers - e.g. if load-balancing peeking via multiple servers.

+   It's worth noting that this would make it very hard for peeking servers to reliably track state changes and detect missing events.

 ## Security considerations

  * A malicious server could set up multiple peeks to multiple target servers by